-The Double Edge Ensemble is led by Stacy Klein, founder and artistic director; Carlos Uriona, actor and ensemble leader; Matthew Glassman, actor and executive director; Hayley Brown, actor and co-op manager; Jeremy Louise Eaton, actor and associate director of training programs; Adam Bright, actor and technical/facilities director; and Milena Dabova, actor and associate director of marketing; with Hannah Jarrell (actor and associate director of community development), and Carroll Durand (co-founder, actor, designer).
+The Double Edge Ensemble is led by Stacy Klein, founder & artistic director; Carlos Uriona, actor & ensemble leader; Matthew Glassman, actor & executive director; Hayley Brown, actor & co-op manager; Jeremy Louise Eaton, actor & associate director of training programs; Adam Bright, actor & technical/facilities director; Milena Dabova, actor & associate director of marketing; Hannah Jarrell, actor & associate director of community development; and Carroll Durand, co-founder, actor, designer.
+Associate ensemble members are Amanda Miller (costumiere) and Andrew Todd (associate technical director).

 Stacy Klein is the Founder/ Artistic Director of Double Edge.
 Under her leadership, the company has grown for 32 years into one of the foremost laboratory ensemble theatres in the United States, applying rigorous physical training and the principle of an actor’s autonomy to create work in an ensemble laboratory setting.
 The three original performance cycles Klein directed have earned her international recognition for daring and innovation.
 Likewise, her work in creating the 'living culture' of The Farm, Double Edge's international center for performance and exchange, has been groundbreaking.